Heyimlulu/Heyimlulu/README.md

 # ⚡ About me

-I'm a student and apprentice as an IT Software Developer
+I'm a student on IT Software Development

 # 🔭 I’m currently working on

 - **RacoonBot 2.0**, a multifunction and fun bot using the discordjs API
 - **InsuranceProject**, an automobile insurance management application using the Spring Boot, Maven and Bootstrap frameworks

-# 📫 How to reach me

-You can add me on Discord `Yuki 🐺#0001`

 # 🔧 Technologies & Tools